Tracker (1987 film)

-Tracker (Филёр) is a Soviet feature film, a drama directed by Roman Balayan.
+Tracker (Филёр) is a Soviet feature film, a war drama directed by Roman Balayan.
 The film was shot in 1987 in Kaluga.

 Plot

 It's 1916, World War I, the premonition of the revolution.
 Vorobyov, a gymnasium teacher, retires from service in protest at the dismissal of revolutionary-minded teachers, although he does not share their views.
 He remains without means of subsistence – there is nothing to pay for a rented apartment, he has a sick child who needs to be treated in the Crimea.
 Vorobyov is looking for work, even the worst, just to pay money.

 The gendarmerie offers him to become a filer (spy, secret observer), cooperate with them and report all the unreliable people.
 Vorobyov faces a monstrous choice – or become a snitch, or remain an honest man without a livelihood.
 The impossibility of going out makes him commit suicide.